barryclark/jekyll-now/_posts/2022-12-21-common-cpp-errors-vs-rust.md

 `m_mutex`.
 A correction would just require two more characters like so:
 `std::unique_lock<std::mutex> g(m_mutex)`.
 The difference is not easy to spot.
-Louis shows that despite a running linter, he found two instances that made it into the production codebase with exactly that mistake[^lock_warnings].
+Louis shows that despite a running linter, he found two instances that made it into the production codebase with exactly that mistake.

 Evaluating whether this mistake is easy to make in Rust is interesting.
 Rust's [`Mutex`](https://docs.rust-lang.org/std/sync/struct.Mutex.html) works very